bbulpett/LR5/ch10/README.md

           end
         end

 This simple migration was created with the command `rails g migration AddSlugToPosts`.
-Then, in the text editor, `index: true` is added to the new column's parameter list.
-Remember that indices should always be added only *after* their respective tables and columns already exist.
+Then, in the text editor, `index: true` modifier is added to the new column's parameter list.
+Remember that indexes should always be added only *after* their respective tables and columns already exist.
 This way, the index can be removed without error by using the `rake db:rollback` command.

+#####"Other Opportunities"

+Among the many available transformation methods available to Rails migrations are:

+        add_belongs_to
+        add_column
+        add_foreign_key
+        add_index
+        add_index_options
+        add_index_sort_order
+        add_reference
+        add_timestamps
+        assume_migrated_upto_version
+        change_column
+        change_column_default
+        change_column_null
+        change_table
+        column_exists?
+        columns
+        columns_for_distinct
+        create_alter_table
+        create_join_table
+        create_table
+        create_table_definition
+        drop_join_table
+        dump_schema_information
+        foreign_key_column_for
+        foreign_key_name
+        foreign_keys
+        index_exists?
+        index_name
+        index_name_exists?
+        index_name_for_remove
+        initialize_schema_migrations_table
+        native_database_types
+        options_include_default?
+        quoted_columns_for_index
+        remove_belongs_to
+        remove_column
+        remove_columns
+        remove_foreign_key
+        remove_index
+        remove_index!
+        remove_reference
+        remove_timestamps
+        rename_column
+        rename_column_indexes
+        rename_index
+        rename_table
+        rename_table_indexes
+        table_alias_for
+        table_exists?
+        type_to_sql
+        update_table_definition
+        validate_index_length!

+With each version of Rails this list changes and it should be noted that some of these methods are seldom actually used.
+Nonetheless, it is clear that there are a great many tasks, from managing database connections to renaming a simple column, that can be automated using Rails migrations.
+A good reference on the usage of these methods can be found at *http://apidock.com/rails*.